Das-R10/github-final-project/README.md

+# This is the README.md file for the **github-final-project**

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r/100

 # Simple Interest Calculator

 A lightweight Bash-based command-line tool that calculates simple interest based on user-provided inputs: principal amount, rate of interest, and time period.